alanpreed/AlanDE/README.md

   - I've chosen this terminal emulator because it supports splitting/tiling the terminal, while also being easily customisable.
 - PCManFM
   - I really like this file manager.
 It has many useful features (when necessary packages are installed), such as support for MTP (Android) devices and compressed files.
 I also use it for setting the desktop background.
-- Network Manager
+- Connman
-  - I've previously used connman, but this has no GUI/applet.
-So, for this desktop environment I have chosen to use NetworkManager instead, along with an applet for the system tray.
+  - Seems to connect more reliably to networks than NetworkManager
-- Lxrandr, Lxtask
+- Lxrandr
-  - These are small, useful utilities from LXDE.
-I may not keep Lxtask as I am used to just using top, though I think that Lxrandr will come in useful - for example when extra monitors are connected.
+  - A small, useful utility from LXDE which may be handy for configuring monitor setup
 - Pulseaudio + Pavucontrol
   - Being able to adjust the volume of individual applications via the pavucontrol mixer is very useful.
 - xbindkeys